HodaZamani/HodaZamani.github.io/_projects/2_project.md

 giscus_comments: true
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.
+<p align="justify">Drug consumption is a major economic burden for the country every year.
+By managing the medication stock at home, we can reduce this huge cost.
+My pharmacy app was designed to help people with the following objectives:
+•  To monitor and track their medication intake and expiry dates
+•  To order and refill prescriptions online from trusted pharmacies
+•  To access personalized health tips and reminders based on their medical conditions
+•  To connect with doctors and pharmacists for consultations and advice
+•  To share their medication history and records with their family and caregivers
+<p align="justify">My pharmacy app is a smart and convenient solution for managing your health and wellness.
+It uses deep learning algorithms to analyze your data and provide you with the best recommendations.
+It also ensures your privacy and security by encrypting your information and storing it on a secure cloud.

-The project is headed by professor Mohammad H. Nadimi-Shahraki as the principal investigator and Hoda Zamani as the co-principal investigator in four phases.
+<p align="justify">The project is headed by <b>professor Mohammad H. Nadimi-Shahraki</b> as the principal investigator and <b>Hoda Zamani</b> as the co-principal investigator.

     ---
     layout: page